apache/qpid-jms/qpid-jms-docs/Configuration.md

 + **amqp.idleTimeout** The idle timeout in milliseconds after which the connection will be failed if the peer sends no AMQP frames.
 Default is 60000.
 + **amqp.vhost** The vhost to connect to.
 Used to populate the Sasl and Open hostname fields.
 Default is the main hostname from the Connection URI.
++ **amqp.saslLayer** Controls whether connections should use a SASL layer or not.
+Default is true.
++ **amqp.saslMechanisms** Which SASL mechanism(s) the client should allow selection of if offered by the server, comma separated.
+Default is no restriction.

 ### Discovery Configuration options